Mihaifv1/Dynamic-Dictionary/README.md

 # Dynamic-Dictionary
-This is a project of mine in which I made a dictionary with dynamic memory
+This is a project of mine in which I made a dictionary with dynamic memory.